kdbanman/dro_sweeps/README.md

 # TODO

+## Bugs

+- why do we get NaN gradients with the current setup for `classification_example.ipynb`
+- remove debugging TODO comments once solved

 ## New Investment

 - create `results = run(params)` type function
+- create _objects_ or _dicts_ to encapsulate model, training config, training results
 - save results to csv
 - make runner which runs `run` if results not exist
 - sweep in detail with overzealous training steps
 - results in postgres

-## Bugs

-- why don't we learn the right classifier?

 ## Debt

 - change `outputs` to `labels` in places dro.py and upstream places.
 - add plotting source file from classification example notebook functions.
 - make imports consistent across all files.